 The Applicant shall engage professional archaeologist(s) to conduct an archaeological impact assessment (AIA), taking the results of previous studies and other background of the site into account, to evaluate the archaeological impact imposed by the Project.
-The assessment area of the AIA shall include areas within a distance of 50m from the site boundary of the Development Site and the Sha Lo Tung Road Improvement of the Project.
-In case the existing information is inadequate or where the assessment area has not been adequately studied before, the archaeologists shall obtain licences from the Antiquities Authority prior to the commencement of archaeological field investigations.
+The assessment area of the AIA shall include areas within a distance of 50m from the site boundary of the Project.
+In case the existing information is inadequate or where the assessment area has not been adequately studied before, the archaeologists shall conduct archaeological filed investigations to assemble data.
+The archaeologists shall obtain licences from the Antiquities Authority prior to the commencement of archaeological field investigations.
 Based on existing and collected data, the Applicant shall evaluate whether the proposed developments and works associated with the Project are acceptable from archaeological preservation point of view.
 In case adverse impact on archaeological heritage cannot be avoided, appropriate mitigation measures should be designed and recommended in the EIA report.

-- 3. The Applicant shall draw necessary reference to relevant sections of the "Guideline for Cultural Heritage Impact Assessment" at Appendix J-1 for detailed requirement. - 4.
-The Applicant shall submit the methodology of the BHIA and AIA to the Director for agreement before carrying out the assessments.
+3. The Applicant shall draw necessary reference to relevant sections of the "Guidelines for Cultural Heritage Impact Assessment" at Appendix J-1 for detailed requirement.